 Bass traps are a huge discussion that we can't go all out on.
 They don't deal with vibrations, but the sound waves that can hit the wall and create more vibrations.
 They also reduce the reflections of the sounds which bounce around and make your bass sound like crap.
 All normal sized rooms have severe bass issues that people try to overcome with volume.
 Acoustic treatment is the answer but it takes a lot of bass traps to really solve the issue.
 Even a few can help, though.

 They're similar to isolation pads except you place them on your walls and in the corners of the room to absorb stray bass waves.
 They absorb them through allowing the fibers in insulation or rigid fiberglass to vibrate and convert the kinetic energy into heat.
 These will be the main contributors to making your subwoofer sound great but do the least about noise complaints.
 They'll help but not like the miracle cures above.

 If you use these four methods in conjunction (or leave out the bass traps if you must), you'll be able to enjoy a louder bass experience while listening to your favorite records or watching movies, all without getting evicted for being the ridiculous neighbor.
+If you own a condo or duplex and can do some construction, consider looking into how to soundproof a room.
 As always, respect other people and use your brain and you can find a way that allows everyone to be happy.